bondhugula/pluto/README.md

 - LLVM/Clang 14.x (14.x recommended, 11.x, 12.x tested to work as well), along
   with its development/header files, is needed for the pet submodule.
-These packages are available in standard distribution repositories or could be installed by building LLVM and Clang from sources.
-See `pet/README` for additional detail.
+These packages are available in standard distribution repositories or could be installed by building LLVM and Clang from source.
+See `pet/README` for additional details.
 On most modern distributions, these can be installed from the repositories.

   Example: